Michael L. Gernhardt

-Michael Landon Gernhardt (born May 4, 1956) was a NASA astronaut, manager of the Environmental Physiology Laboratory, and principal investigator of the Prebreathe Reduction Program (PRP) at the Lyndon B. Johnson Space Center.
+Michael Landon Gernhardt (born May 4, 1956) is a retired NASA astronaut, manager of the Environmental Physiology Laboratory, and principal investigator of the Prebreathe Reduction Program (PRP) at the Lyndon B. Johnson Space Center.

 Gernhardt was selected as an astronaut in March 1992 and flew on four space shuttle missions: STS-69 (1995), STS-83 (1997), STS-94 (1997), and STS-104 (2001).
 Over his career, he spent more than 43 days in space and completed four spacewalks totaling 23 hours and 16 minutes.
 He also participated in NASA's first NEEMO mission in an underwater habitat and played a key role in later NEEMO missions that simulated lunar, Martian, and asteroid environments.

 Early life and education

 Gernhardt was born in Mansfield, Ohio to Suzanne C. Winters and George M. Gernhardt.
 He graduated from Malabar High School in Mansfield, Ohio, in 1974.
 He went on to earn a Bachelor of Science degree in Physics from Vanderbilt University in 1978.
-In 1983, he received a Master of Science degree in Bioengineering from the University of Pennsylvania in 1983 and a Doctorate in Bioengineering in 1991.
+He received a Master of Science degree in Bioengineering from the University of Pennsylvania in 1983 and a Doctorate in Bioengineering in 1991.